 Aside from the specific guidance that this Guideline offers, there are some general principles and best practices that every organization should practice as a basis for cyber security and resilience against cyber incidents.

-Risk assessment
+Risk Management

 Every asset, whether it is a single AtoN or a collection of systems comprising a VTS, should be assessed on the risk of cyber incidents to determine appropriate and proportional risk control(s) that Administrations should take.
 Cyber Risk is the combination of the likelihood of a cyber incident occurring and the severity of the consequences.
 In the context of cyber security, the disrupting event may be accidental or deliberate, the damage may be physical or digital and temporary or permanent.
 The damage to the assets and the navigational risks and/or economic impact on shipping should be incorporated in the risk analysis, as well as environmental impact.
 The consequence or damage caused by the cyber incident and its severity will help determine how Administrations should treat the risk and determine what mitigating measures could be taken.